whatextent/whatextent.com/_about/9-about-natessa-martinez.md

 {% include base_path %}

-Natessa Martinez serves as a member of our Board of Directors –
+Natessa Martinez serves as a member of our Board of Directors.

 He